Preparing to Apply

 Early Action (non-binding) date: November 15

-Submit your completed application materials by November 15 to receive your admission and scholarship decision by December 15.
+Submit your completed application materials by November 15 to receive your admission decision by December 15.
 Just in time for your holiday break!

 Rolling Admissions for Freshmen